Candidates are required to have:

 - Practical component - involves swimming activities that may be carried out in shallow or deep water.

-The course consists of approximately 8 contact hours (theory and practical), an online learning component, plus supervised on the job teaching hours.
+The course consists of approximately 14 contact hours (theory and practical), plus practical observation, supervised teaching hours and assessment.
 Topics include:

 To gain the accreditation, the following assessment components must be satisfactorily completed within 12 months of the course commencement date.